eharryops/kotlin-ktor-realworld-example-app/notes.md

 ## Current Status

-The feature is implemented, tested, documented, and ready to submit in a pull request.
+The feature is implemented, tested, documented, and submitted in pull request #2.

+The GitHub Actions build passed after updating the Gradle wrapper so the project could run on both required Java versions.